datdao1998/AWS-SAA-03-Note/notes/ec2.md

 ## Dedicated Instances
 **Dedicated Instances** are Amazon EC2 instances that run in a virtual private cloud (VPC) on hardware that's dedicated to a single customer.
 Dedicated Instances that belong to different AWS accounts are physically isolated at a hardware level, even if those accounts are linked to a single-payer account.
 However, Dedicated Instances may share hardware with other instances from the same AWS account that are not Dedicated Instances

+## Instance Hibernate
+When you hibernate an instance, AWS signals the operating system to perform hibernation (suspend-to-disk).
+Hibernation saves the contents from the instance memory (RAM) to your Amazon EBS root volume.
+AWS then persists the instance's Amazon EBS root volume and any attached Amazon EBS data volumes.

+When you start your instance:
+1. The Amazon EBS root volume is restored to its previous state
+2. The RAM contents are reloaded
+3. The processes that were previously running on the instance are resumed Previously attached data volumes are reattached and the instance retains its instance ID

+## Recovery
+The recover action is supported only on instances that have Amazon EBS volumes configured on them, instance store volumes are not supported for automatic recovery by Amazon CloudWatch alarms.